University of Michigan

 Documentation Needed to Apply

-• Specify the dates of CPT employment (keep in mind that CPT can only be authorized one term at a time)
+• Specify start and end dates of CPT employment (keep in mind that CPT can only be authorized one term at a time).

 How to Apply for CPT